randlabs/walgo-vault/README.md

 * Tx1:
   * Sender: Vault account
-  * Receiver: Admin
+  * Receiver: any
-  * Amount: The pending fees owed to Admin.
+  * Amount: any
-  * CloseTo: Any account.
-The remaining ALGOs sent to this account.
+  * CloseRemainderTo: any
   * Fee: MinTxnFee
   * Payment tx

 ### User depositALGOs

 User sends ALGOs to the Vault address directly from any account.

+### User withdrawALGOs

+* Tx0:
+  * Sender: Vault owner
+  * arg0: str:wA
+  * acc0: Vault address
+  * Application Call tx

+* Tx1:
+  * Sender: Vault account
+  * Receiver: any account.
+The remaining Vault balance must be greater than the amount of wALGOs minted less the pending fees and 2 tx cost (one for this tx and one for the CloseOut)
+  * Fee: MinTxnFee
+  * Amount: amount of ALGOs to withdraw
+  * CloseRemainderTo: ZeroAddress
+  * Payment tx

 ### User mintwALGOs